saicharan-thirandas/saicharan/README.md

 - 📱 Mobile: +1 (857) 334-2956

 Thanks for visiting my GitHub profile!
 Feel free to explore my repositories or reach out if you’d like to collaborate on exciting projects.

----

-This version removes the detailed job descriptions, excludes publications, and stacks all the logos horizontally as requested.
-Let me know if you'd like to further refine it!